aitap/svglineplot.cpp/README.md

 TODO
 ====

-[ ] Aspect ratio as setting - as of now, it's 1:1 only
+- [ ] Aspect ratio as setting - as of now, it's 1:1 only
-[ ] Plot subsampling - it's too easy to produce a megabyte-sized SVG, most of which you wouldn't lok at
+- [ ] Plot subsampling - it's too easy to produce a megabyte-sized SVG, most of which you wouldn't look at